Eraser (film): Screenplay

 The screenplay was initially the work of Tony Puryear, who had a background in advertising and rap videos.
 Writers Walon Green and Michael S. Chernuchin had previously worked together on the television drama Law & Order.
-Extensive, uncredited rewrites were made by Russell's regular collaborator Frank Darabont, Terminator 2 screenwriter William Wisher Jr., and Graham Yost.
+Extensive, uncredited rewrites were made by Russell's regular collaborator Frank Darabont, Terminator 2 screenwriter William Wisher Jr., and Christine Roum.

 Additional rewrites were made by John Milius as a favor to Schwarzenegger.
-John Pogue also did rewrites on the script, however most of his ideas weren't used.
+John Pogue also did rewrites on the script; however, most of his ideas were not used.
 He later directed the film's standalone sequel, Eraser: Reborn.

 Design

 The "rail-gun" featured in the film as a key plot device, and Schwarzenegger talks on the subject: "We paid a lot of attention to making the audience feel the danger of this weapon, that anyone can be outside of your house, looking right through the walls.
 It really leaves you nowhere to hide," he explains.
 "But, on top of that, we show the sophistication of the weapon in a lot of fun ways: you not only see through a building, you see a person's skeleton and even their heart beating inside.
 There are some great visual effects there."